Rent Boys

 Rent Boys (German: Die Jungs vom Bahnhof Zoo) is a 2011 German documentary film directed, written and produced by Rosa von Praunheim.
 The film was shown at the Berlin International Film Festival and the Queer Lisboa International Film Festival in 2011, for example.

 Plot

-The realities of life of male prostitutes in Berlin are dealt with through interviews with young men who are or were sexworkers.
+The realities of life of male prostitutes in Berlin are dealt with through interviews with young men who are or were sex workers.
 The film also gives an insight into the scene and the lives of these men.
 The film remains nonjudgmental and factual and shows the gay "hustler scene" as a social sub-milieu that is shaped by tragic fates as well as by everyday things and routines.
 Not only the direct sale of sexual services is discussed, but also other aspects of male prostitution such as poverty, drug addiction, mental stress, risk of sexually transmitted diseases, crime, migration, love and partnership.
 Innkeepers from bars where male sexworkers start their business, and clients of male prostitutes, such as the Austrian actor and director Peter Kern, also have their say.